anastasiuspernat/Shadertoy-Screensaver/README.md

 ## TODO

-* Display compiler errors on load
+* List of multiple shaders
-* List of shaders
+* Allow user to load shaders from disk to allow using shaders which are not available via the API
 * Randomize shaders from list on start/over time
 * HDR support
 * Specify FPS limit